phronmophobic/membrane.term/README.md

 # membrane.term

-A simple terminal in clojure.
+A simple terminal emulator in clojure.

 ## Rationale

 I thought it would be fun.
 There's not much code.
 Most of the work is done by [asciinema/vt](https://github.com/asciinema/vt). `membrane.term` is just small UI on top.
 If you needed to programmatically control, inspect, drive, or manipulate a terminal, then either `asciinema/vt` or `membrane.term` might be a good fit.
-If you want a fast, efficient terminal for day to day use, then use something else.
+It might also be a good place to start if you wanted to learn more about how terminal emulators work.

 ## Dependency